AndrewPBerg/wtf/docs/init.md

 ## Automatic Setup

-Instead of editing your profile manually, run `wtf setup` to configure this automatically.
+Instead of editing your profile manually, run `wtf setup shell` to configure this automatically.

 ## Examples